terramate-io/terramate/docs/getting-started/index.md

 Any file with the extension `.tm` or `.tm.hcl` is recognized by Terramate and any Terramate file that contains a `stack {}` block is recognized as a stack.

-A Terramate Stack is a directory that can already contain Terraform configuration files and where Terramate can be used to generate Terraform configuration files.
-A stack has a 1:1 relaion ship the the state Terraform states.
+A Terramate Stack is a directory that contains Terramate configuration files.
+This is where Terramate will generate Terraform.
+A stack has a 1:1 relationship with the Terraform state - i.e. each stack is a directory where you can run `terraform init`

 Moreover, there is nothing special about this `stack.tm.hcl` file and it can be generated manually without the ID or the `terramate create` command.